This is what happens to your phone battery when you use a fast charger

 Mismatched chargers and cables won't harm your battery

-Unless you are using counterfeit or damaged chargers and cables, mixing and matching cables and chargers is not going to harm your battery.
+Unless you're using counterfeit or damaged chargers and cables, mixing and matching cables and chargers is not going to harm your battery.
 However, you may not be charging up quickly as possible as when you use the ones that came with your device.

 Other phone makers, such as Samsung and Apple, stick closer to industry-standard rules for fast charging and let you fast-charge effectively with a variety of compatible cables and chargers.